USS Rutland: World War II service

 The Transport Division 47 debarked at Kerama Retto island at Okinawan.
 The Rutland arrived at Kerama Kaikyo, Okinawa on 9 April 1945 and departed later that day, while enemy planes attacked ships around Okinawa.
-The SS Logan Victory and SS Hobbs Victory sank at Okinawa in battle on April 6, 1945.
+The SS Logan Victory and SS Hobbs Victory sank at Okinawa in battle on 6 April 1945.
 The morning of 10 April, Rutland arrived in meeting area off the island of Tsugen Jima, a Japan occupied island on the eastern side of Okinawa Island.
 There her landing boats landed troops from Highlands.
 At about noon the Rutland and her convoy ships moved to Nakagusuku Wan to harbor.
 She then moved to the main Okinawa bay for a few days, then steamed to Tsugen Jima after it had been secured.
 During the battle at Tsugen Jima, Rutland and the ship's landing craft she supported were under fire from mortar, canister, and rifle fire from the island shore.
 All the boats survived with no serious damage or wounded.

 Her ship convoy steamed to the western shores of Okinawa to Hagushi beach.
 The beach had been secured on 1 April.
 The Rutland unloaded supply to support the troops there.
 While the beach had been secured the Rutland and her ship convoy battled many enemy air attacks with the deck guns.
 Rutland helped down four attacking planes.

 From Hagushi Okinawa she steamed to Saipan load more landing boats.
 She steamed to Ulithi and Subic Bay for an overhaul and reconditioning.
 She prepared for the invasion of the Japanese home islands from 26 June until 15 August 1945, with exercises at Leyte.
 But with the surrender of Japan on 15 August 1945, the training exercises were canceled.

 Rutland was one of the first transport ship to arrive off Honshū, mainland Japan.
 On 2 September the Rutland steamed into Tokyo Bay.
 Troops of the 1st Cavalry Division at Yokohama debarked her.

-Rutland steam back to the Philippines on the 4 of September.
-She arriving at Leyte on the 11 of September.
+Rutland steam back to the Philippines on 4 September.
+She arrived at Leyte on 11 September.
 On 16 September she loaded parts of the 41st Infantry Division, 10th Corps, U.S. Army, and troop cargo at Zamboanga, Mindanao, Philippine Islands.
 She steamed to Hiro Wan, Honshū, Japan and arrived on 6 October and unloaded her crew.
 On 14 October, as part of Operation Magic Carpet loaded about 1,900 Navy members at Okinawa, she arrived at Seattle on 1 November.
 She returned to Okinawa and again took about 1,900 troops home to the USA.
-She was them moved to the Atlantic Reserve Fleet on 29 December 1945.
+She was then moved to the Atlantic Reserve Fleet on 29 December 1945.